 Add chopped cilantro to the soup and check again for salt.

-You can leave the chicken pieces in the pot as they are, or you can remove them from the soup and shred the meat for easier serving.
+You can leave the chicken pieces in the pot as they are or remove them from the soup and shred the meat for easier serving.

 Ladle soup into bowls, including a piece of chicken for each serving, and serve with lime wedges and warm corn tortillas.